timekit-io/booking-js/README.md

 ![Booking.js Screenshot](misc/widget-screenshot.png)

-⚠️ This is **version 2** of booking.js (currently in beta), the next iteration that supports the new projects model and uses App Widget Key for authentication.
+⚠️ This is **version 2** of booking.js that supports the new projects model and uses App Widget Key for authentication.
 [Version 1 is still supported](https://github.com/timekit-io/booking-js/tree/master-v1).

 ## Documentation